BlackWhiteYoshi/Blazor.TSRuntime/README.md

 ### Invoke

-Each "export function" in TypeScript will generate up to 3 C#-methods:
+Each "export function" in JavaScript will generate up to 3 C#-methods:
 - **Invoke** - interops synchronous
 - **InvokeTrySync** - interops synchronous if possible, otherwise asynchronous
 - **InvokeAsync** - interops asynchronous